 What are conjunctions and how do they function?

-This is the first of three lessons about Conjunctions.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Conjunctions.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Learn about the basic concepts of word types and conjunctions

 – Explore the functions of conjunctions in English